-Our mission is to PROTECT, EDUCATE, and EMPOWER fifty orphaned girls through primary school, secondary school, and beyond.
-ASAH PROTECTS our students from forced marriage at puberty which may save their lives.
+Our mission is to protect, educate, and empower fifty orphaned girls through primary school, secondary school, and beyond.
+ASAH protects our students from forced marriage at puberty which may save their lives.
 In South Sudan, a baby girl born today is more likely to die in childbirth than to graduate from primary school.
-ASAH EDUCATES our girls in school subjects and practical life skills like gardening and sewing and EMPOWERS them to be leaders and to give back to their communities.
+ASAH educates our girls in school subjects and practical life skills like gardening and sewing, and it empowers them to be leaders and to give back to their communities.

 Kids in Kenya

 When the ASAH school was still a dream, we learned that many orphans at Kakuma Refugee camp in Kenya, where refugees fled during the war, had no family to return to after the war ended.
-ASAH sponsors nine Sudanese orphans originally from Duk Payuel in boarding schools in Nakuru, Kenya.
-This includes 100% of their cost of living - uniforms, medical care, books, clothing, transportation and a place to live during term breaks.
-Our first student is now attending college. $200 a month supports one student in this program.
+Currently ASAH sponsors eight Sudanese orphans (two girls and six boys) originally from Duk Payuel in boarding schools in Nakuru and Eldoret, Kenya.
+As there are no parents or extended family able to provide support, ASAH covers 100% of their cost of living: school uniforms and fees, medical care, books, clothing, transportation, and a place to live during term breaks.
+Our first student is now attending college.
+Three additional students have finished secondary school through our sponsorship program.